Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareAutomation.md

 - **Implement bias detection** to ensure recommendations work fairly across different student groups
 - **Create a simple web interface** for students to get recommendations
 - **Add machine learning** to automatically learn book similarities from borrowing patterns

-!!! success "Learning Outcomes"
-    By completing this activity, you'll understand:
-    - How to translate real-world problems into ML solutions
-    - The trade-offs between different recommendation approaches
-    - How bias can affect automated systems
-    - The importance of testing and evaluation in ML systems

----
-*Key learning outcomes and reflection questions for the entire Software Automation topic will be added in the final Review & Reflection section.*